selectize/selectize.js/docs/api.md

 	</tr>
 	<tr>
 		<td valign="top"><code>addItem(value, silent)</code></td>
 		<td valign="top">"Selects" an item.
 Adds it to the list at the current caret position.
-If `silent` is truthy, no change event will be fired on the original input.</td>
+If <code>silent</code> is truthy, no change event will be fired on the original input.</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>removeItem(value, silent)</code></td>
 		<td valign="top">Removes the selected item matching the provided value.
-If `silent` is truthy, no change event will be fired on the original input.</td>
+If <code>silent</code> is truthy, no change event will be fired on the original input.</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>createItem(value, callback)</code></td>
-		<td valign="top">Invokes the `create` method provided in the Selectize settings that should provide the data for the new item, given the user input.
+		<td valign="top">Invokes the <code>create</code> method provided in the Selectize settings that should provide the data for the new item, given the user input.
 Once this completes, it will be added to the item list.</td>
 	</tr>
 	<tr>
 		<td valign="top"><code>refreshItems()</code></td>